FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-02.md

       final_relative_width.
    3. IN: ndr_interval, pdr_interval from the previous main loop
       iteration or the previous phase.
-If the previous phase is the initial phase, both intervals have lower_bound = MRR2, upper_bound = MRR.
+If the previous phase is the initial phase, both intervals are formed by a (correctly ordered) pair of MRR2 and MRR.
 Note that the initial phase is likely to create intervals with invalid bounds.
    4. DO: According to the procedure described in point 2., either exit the phase (by jumping to 1.7.), or calculate new transmit rate to measure with.